qlik-oss/enigma-go/README.md

 3. Open or create a document/app using openDoc or createApp

-See the example below for an illustration of how it may look.
-For more detail examples look at the examples in https://github.com/qlik-oss/enigma-go/tree/master/examples.
-See respective README.md file for further information
+Please refer to the examples in https://github.com/qlik-oss/enigma-go/tree/master/examples for more information.

 ## Schemas